Celebrity cooking shows are now the bomb, and it seems during these stormy times America has replaced our national pastime of baseball with baking.

 Netflix – coming soon

-It’s no surprise one of the biggest names in soccer has gravitated towards the food scene.
+It’s no surprise one of the biggest names in soccer has gravitated toward the food scene.
 Traveling the world as a pro athlete, you get to experience the full gamut of international foods, and no doubt David wants to expand on those experiences.

 So can a soccer pro really pull off a celebrity cooking show?
 The easy answer is yes, especially when one of your closest friends is Michelin-starred Gordon Ramsey.